KansasCityWomeninTechnology/cocktails-worksheets/docs/html/setup/README.md

 > [!TIP]
 > View the worksheet and your IDE in split screen.
 >
-> If you want to open the browser view in a new window, right click on the tab and select "Move tab to new window."
+> If you want to open the browser view in a new window, right click on the tab (control click on a Mac) and select "Move tab to new window."
 Then you can put the browser view of your web page on half of your screen and the IDE on the other half.
 >
 > ![](./images/move_to_new_window.png ":class=image-border")
 >